Special Educational Needs & Disabilities (SEND)

 What should I expect once my child is not making adequate progress?

-If your child is identified as not making progress, the school will set up a meeting to discuss this with you in more detail and to
+- the school will set up a meeting to discuss this with you in more detail and t

 - listen to any concerns you may have.